-Sustained Virologic Response (SVR): A sustained virologic response (SVR) is an undetectable HCV RNA level using a sensitive assay (typically with a lower limit of 25 IU/ml) 12 weeks after completion of therapy for hepatitis C (Figure 1).
+A sustained virologic response (SVR) is an undetectable HCV RNA level using a sensitive assay (typically with a lower limit of 25 IU/ml) 12 weeks after completion of therapy for hepatitis C (Figure 1).
 This is typically referred to as the SVR12 and achieving an SVR12 is the goal of therapy.
 Among persons who achieve an SVR12, more than 99% go on to achieve an SVR24.
-More recently, many research studies have used shorter duration SVR time frames (SVR8, and SVR4) in an effort to expedite conclusions from these trials, but SVR4 and SVR8 are not the standard in clinical practice.
+Trial outcomes with SVR time frames of shorter duration (SVR8, and SVR4) have been presented in an effort to expedite conclusions from these trials, but SVR4 and SVR8 are not the standard in clinical practice.

 Durability of SVR

 Long-term follow-up of patients who achieve an SVR24 has shown that nearly 100% remain HCV RNA negative years after therapy.[3,4,5] The largest studies have shown a minimal relapse rate, between 0 to 1%.
 Thus, an undetectable HCV RNA 24 weeks after antiviral therapy can be considered a virologic cure.